Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/weekly-progress.md

 ## 4. Reflection
 ---
-Our improvements for the next week will improving the wheel so it has a smaller diameter and is able to spin much faster.
+Our improvements for the next week will be improving the wheel so it has a smaller diameter and is able to spin much faster.
+This will allow us to take on extra challenges such as starting upside down.

 # Week 3